catalystdao/catalyst/evm/README.md

-# Catalyst
+# Catalyst Overview

-The EVM implementation of Catalyst is used as a reference implementation for other development efforts.
-The main logic is split into 6 contracts:

-- `FixedPointMathLib.sol` : The mathematical library used for Catalyst.
-Based on the [solmate](https://github.com/transmissions11/solmate/blob/ed67feda67b24fdeff8ad1032360f0ee6047ba0a/src/utils/FixedPointMathLib.sol).
-- `CatalystIBCInterface.sol` : Describes how the Catalyst protocol interfaces with the message router.
-This includes packing and unpacking of data and wrapping of various incoming calls.
-- `SwapPoolCommon.sol` : Implements logic which doesn't depend on the swap curve.
-Containing the implementation in one contract allows for less repetition and a simplified development experience.
+Catalyst is structured in the following manner:
+- Multiple Catalyst **pool** contracts that facilitate swaps between assets (either within or across pools).
+- A Catalyst **factory** that is in charge of deploying pools.
+- A Catalyst **interface** that facilitates communication between the pools and the message router of choice.

+This structure is implemented on EVM as follows:
+- `SwapPoolCommon.sol` : Defines the structure of a Catalyst pool and implements logic that is common to all pools.
   - `SwapPoolVolatile.sol` : Extends `SwapPoolCommon.sol` with the price curve $P(w) = \frac{W}{w \ln(2)}$.
   - `SwapPoolAmplified.sol` : Extends `SwapPoolCommon.sol` with the price curve $P(w) = \frac{1 - \theta}{w^\theta}$.
+  - `FixedPointMathLib.sol` : The mathematical library used by Catalyst (based on the [solmate](https://github.com/transmissions11/solmate/blob/ed67feda67b24fdeff8ad1032360f0ee6047ba0a/src/utils/FixedPointMathLib.sol)).
-- `SwapPoolFactory.sol` : Simplifies deployment of swap pools through Open Zeppelin's Clones.
-Minimal proxies which uses delegate calls to the deployed contracts.
+- `SwapPoolFactory.sol` : Simplifies the deployment of swap pools via Open Zeppelin's *Clones*: pools are deployed as minimal proxies which employ delegate calls to core contracts.
 This significantly reduces pool deployment cost.
+- `CatalystIBCInterface.sol` : Bridges the Catalyst protocol with the message router of choice.

+The EVM implementation is to be used as a reference implementation for further implementations.

 ## CatalystIBCInterface.sol